adamzolyak/README/README.md

 ### Be Authentic and Vulnerable
 Bring the whole me to what I do and dare to deeply connect with other people even if that sometimes means having difficult conversations or having strong opinions loosely held

+### Play
+Keep it light; smile, joke, play!
+It's an important part of being a human and connecting with other people.

 ## My Strengths

 From [Strengths Finder](https://www.strengthsmining.com/gallup-strengthsfinder/):